mozilla/ichnaea/docs/install/metrics.rst

 ``locate.fallback.lookup#fallback_name:<fallback_name>`` : timer

     Measures the time it takes to do each outbound network request.
-    The fallback name tag specifies which fallback service is used.

 ``locate.fallback.lookup#fallback_name:<fallback_name>,status:<code>`` : counter

-    Counts the HTTP response codes for all outbound requests per named fallback service.
+    Counts the HTTP response codes for all outbound requests.
 There is one counter per HTTP response code, for example `200`.

 Data Pipeline Metrics